Left Party reports Jimmie Åkesson to Swedish Economic Crime Agency, says matter could be criminal

 Reduced tax

-SD leader Bo Broman, a member of parliament and chairman of the Swedish Central Bank's General Council, has been involved in the scheme.
+SD leader Bo Broman, member of parliament and chairman of the Swedish Central Bank's General Council, has been involved in the scheme.

-The Social Democrats' youth union SSU has previously reported SD to the Swedish Economic Crime Agency, but V's report is directed at three named individuals: Jimmie Åkesson, Bo Broman and communications manager Joakim Wallerstein, whom they believe should also be investigated.
+The Social Democrats' youth wing SSU has previously reported SD to the Swedish Economic Crime Agency, but V's report is directed at three named individuals: Jimmie Åkesson, Bo Broman and communications manager Joakim Wallerstein, whom they believe should also be investigated.

 SD has hired an external auditing firm to review the information that has emerged in Kalla fakta in recent weeks.